sivakandula8/Object-Detection-using-Mask-Rcnn/README.md

  # Deeplearning Based Object Detection Using Mask-Rcnn
 ## Object Detection Application with Flask

-This is a Flask-based web application that performs object detection on images using the Mask R-CNN model.
-Users can upload an image, and the application will detect and highlight objects in the image using bounding boxes and masks.
+This is a Flask-based web application that performs object detection on images,videos using the Mask R-CNN model.
+Users can upload  images,video and the application will detect and highlight objects in the image using bounding boxes and masks.

+## Types of Detections
+ - Object Detection in a single image input.
+ - Object Detection in a video input.
+ - Object Detection in a live video feed.
+ - Object Detection by Prompt from user.
+ - Finding one input image on the Other input image.

 ## Features
 - User authentication (login/signup).